BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup_target_rate.md

 For instance if you turn this on, the cheapest period is between `2023-01-01T00:30` and `2023-01-01T05:00` and your target rate is for 1 hour, then it will come on between `2023-01-01T04:00` and `2023-01-01T05:00` instead of `2023-01-01T00:30` and `2023-01-01T01:30`.

-This feature is toggled on by the `Find latest applicable dates` checkbox.
+This feature is toggled on by the `Find last applicable rates` checkbox.

 ## Examples